ICanBoogie/Routing/docs/ActionControllers.md

 routes can easily be created with `RouteMaker`:

 The following example demonstrates how the resource controller for _articles_ may be implemented.
-The example implements all actions, but you are free to implement only some of them.
+The example implements all actions, but you're free to implement only some of them.

 ```php
 <?php